philcluff/cucumber-step-bug/README.md

-Demonstrates some odd behaviour in cucummber's step reuse when parameters to a reused step are re-written across scenarios.
+Demonstrates some odd behaviour in cucumber's step reuse when parameters to a reused step are re-written across scenarios.

 It boils down to: